ds4se/chapters/pgbovine/PreppingData.md

 when you can spare the dip in efficiency.

-### Write a verifier program to check the integrity of your cleaned data
+### Finally, write a verifier program to check the integrity of your cleaned data

 Along with your parser, also write a verifier that walks over the cleaned data after parsing and checks that it conforms to the format